Generalized Attracting Horseshoes and Chaotic Strange Attractors: Applications to the H e non and Lozi Maps

+We note here that the above result appears to solve an open problem concerning the existence of a chaotic strange attractor for the specified parameter values.
 Regarding the fractal nature of the CSA, numerical simulation methods have been used in \cite{RHO} to show that the Hausdorff dimension of the H\'{e}non attractor for $(a,b)=(1.4,0.3)$ is approximately equal to $1.26$.

-The existence proof for the Lozi map (8) also follows with ease.
+The existence proof for the Lozi map (\ref{eq9}) also follows with ease.
+It can be readily shown to have a triangular trapping region $Q$ with vertices at $A$: (-1.28392467,0.671742549), $B$: (1.3434851,0) and $C$: (-0.51092939,-0.641962335), and just two fixed points, both saddles; namely,